Death and total and permanent disablement (TPD)

-Statewide Super offers two types of life insurance.
+Statewide Super offers two types of death insurance.
 The choice is yours, depending on what type of cover you think you’d need.

-Statewide Super’s Life and TPD insurance is a combined cover.
-This means in the event of a claim, you can claim^ on either Life or TPD, not both.
+Statewide Super’s Death and TPD insurance is a combined cover.
+This means in the event of a claim, you can claim^ on either Death or TPD, not both.

 TPD insurance pays you a lump sum if you’re unlikely to work again due to illness or injury before your 65th birthday.
 TPD insurance also pays you a lump sum if you’re unable to perform your activities of daily living before your 70th birthday.

-Did you know that you may be eligible to receive early payment of your Life Insurance?
-If you become terminally ill, with a life expectancy of under two years, you may be able to claim on your Life insurance.
+Did you know that you may be eligible to receive early payment of your Death Insurance?
+If you become terminally ill, with a life expectancy of under two years, you may be able to claim on your Death insurance.

 For both covers, two types of insurance are offered: